 So here is a list of warnings that you must avoid while following venison tenderization’s methods.

 - Always carefully handle with a sharp knife to avoid cutting yourself.

-- When you follow method one and pound the venison meat wear hand gloves to ensure your finger’s safety.
-If you unconsciously fall a pound on your finger, you will not get hurt.
+- When you follow method one and pound the venison meat, wear hand gloves to ensure your finger’s safety.
+If you unconsciously drop a pound on your finger, you will not get hurt.

 - At method 2, properly rinse the baking soda or it will ruin your meat taste.
 And you also find a foul odor to your meat.

-- Don’t use over baking soda into the deer meat because it spreads a weird bitter taste.
+- Don’t use baking soda into the deer meat because it spreads a weird bitter taste.

 - At method 3, use marinating ingredients in the proportion of venison meat.
 Over or under, the amount of marinating ingredients won’t properly tenderize the meat.

-Which Method Is Easiest Out of These three (My Personal Experience)
+Which Method Is Easiest Out Of These Three

 I have followed all the three methods of venison tenderization at different times.
 But out of these three methods I like to use method two because it takes less time, effort, and ingredients.
 How simple the easy process method two is!